MicrosoftDocs/azure-docs/articles/search/service-create-private-endpoint.md

     | Region | Select your desired region |
     |||

 1. Leave the defaults for the rest of the settings.
-Click **Review + create** and then **Create**
+Select **Review + create** and then **Create**

 ## Create a search service with a private endpoint

-In this section, you will create a new Azure Cognitive Search service with a Private Endpoint.
+In this section, you'll create a new Azure Cognitive Search service with a Private Endpoint.

 1. On the upper-left side of the screen in the Azure portal, select **Create a resource** > **Web** > **Azure Cognitive Search**.